 - Funding reported with the purpose code 43060 ‘Disaster risk reduction’

 - Funding reported as principal under the ‘Disaster risk reduction’ marker, expressing DRR as principal objective of the associated activity

 - Additional funding with DRR as principal objective as expressed by the project information reported to the CRS (this additional funding was identified by Development Initiatives through a search for DRR keywords in the project titles and descriptions of CRS entries; the output of the keyword search was then manually screened for relevance to DRR).

 ODA in 2020 to the newly added ‘Covid-19 control’ purpose code that has also been marked as relevant to DRR has been excluded from this analysis, to focus on the risk reduction for natural hazards and to avoid conflating that with pandemic risk.

-Our analysis of direct funding to local and national actors in Figures 4.3, 4.4 and 4.5 (Chapter 4) uses data from FTS that we then ‘code’ according to a set of organisational categories.
-Figures 4.3 and 4.4 combine this FTS data with data available from country-based pooled funds on the funds’ direct and indirect funding to local and national actors, which uses the funds’ own classifications of recipients that might differ from the definitions below.
-For our own coding process, we use the following categories of local and national non-state actors and national and subnational state actors, as defined by the Inter-Agency Standing Committee Humanitarian Financing Task Team in its Localisation Marker Definitions Paper.
+Our analysis of direct and indirect funding to local and national actors in Figures 3.1 and 3.2 (Chapter 3) uses data from FTS alongside data from the UN OCHA country-based pooled funds (CBPFs) data hub.
+FTS data is coded according to a set of organisational categories outlined below.
+We then combine this FTS data with data available from CBPFs on the funds’ direct funding to local and national actors, which uses the funds’ own classifications of recipients that might differ from the definitions below.
+For our own coding process of FTS data, we use the following categories of local and national non-state actors and national and subnational state actors, as defined by the Inter-Agency Standing Committee Humanitarian Financing Task Team in its Localisation Marker Definitions Paper.